mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

   @ObservedObject var model: Model

   var body: some View {
-    Button("Show sheet") { self.model.child = ChildModel() }
+    Button("Show sheet") { self.model.sheet = SheetModel() }
-      .sheet(item: self.$model.child) { childModel in
+      .sheet(item: self.$model.sheet) { sheetModel in
-        ChildView(model: childModel)
+        SheetView(model: sheetModel)
       }
   }
 }
 ```

-^ With the domain modeled and the logic implemented, we define the views for the parent and child features using the models we defined before.
+^ With the domain modeled and the logic implemented, we define the views for the parent and sheet features using the models we defined before.

 ^ for example, in the parent feature we can hold onto an observed object for the model

-^ and then when a button is pressed we can instantiate the child model to indicate that we want to navigate to the child feature
+^ and then when a button is pressed we can instantiate the sheet model to indicate that we want to navigate to the sheet feature

-^ and we can handle that navigation even by using the `.sheet` view modifier to listen to when the child mode becomes non-nil, and when it does display a `ChildView`
+^ and we can handle that navigation even by using the `.sheet` view modifier to listen to when the sheet mode becomes non-nil, and when it does display a `SheetView`

-^ and that `ChildView` is implemented in basically the same way...
+^ and that `SheetView` is implemented in basically the same way...

 ---